S0rrow/SimilarPatchIdentifier/README.md

         - Maven
         - Gradle

+### How to generate the Change Vector Pool
+- `Change Collector` is a submodule of `SPI` which is responsible for generating the change vector pool.
+    - `Change Collector` is a Java project which is built with Gradle.
+- To execute the `ChangeCollector` module, you need to have JDK 17 installed.
+- To launch `ChangeCollector` to generate the change vector pool, input values descripted below in target properties file.
+    - ChangeCollector itself does not use `SPI.ini` file.
+Instead, it uses `.properties` file for input.
+- The path of `.properties` file can be given by argument.
+If not, `ChangeCollector` will look for `cc.properties` under `{Path_to_SimilarPatchIdentifier}/core/ChangeCollector` directory.
+- The `.properties` file should contain the following values to generate pool.
+    - `project_root` : Absolute path to the root directory of the project.
+    - `output_dir` : Absolute path to the directory where the output files should be stored.
+    - `mode` : For Change Vector Pool generation, the mode should be `poolminer`.
+    - `JAVA_HOME.8` : Absolute path to JDK 8.
+    - `set_file_path` : Absolute path to the file which contains the list of metadata; {BIC commit ID, BFC commit ID, path for BIC file, path for BFC file, Git URL, JIRA key}.
+- Execute the following command to launch `ChangeCollector` to generate the change vector pool.
+   - If you want to execute `ChangeCollector` with designated properties file, provide path as additional argument.
+> `cd ./core/ChangeCollector {Path of .properties file}`<br>
+> `gradle clean run`

 ### How to launch
 1. Change value at key `mode` in section `SPI` among [`defects4j`, `defects4j-batch`, `github`].
 2. Edit `SPI.ini`: